-Office of Retirement System Obligation (ORS)
+Office of Retirement Services Obligation (ORS)

-The outstanding obligation payable to the Office of Retirement System (ORS) is payable in annual principal payments, with the final payment of principal and accrued interest expected to be made in fiscal year 2024.
+The outstanding obligation payable to the Office of Retirement Services is payable in annual principal payments, with the final payment of principal and accrued interest expected to be made in fiscal year 2024.
 The note payable accrues simple interest at a rate of 8.00 percent, which accrues daily.
+The School District's indenture agreement allows for additional principal payments on the ORS obligation in years that the School District has excess cash flows.
+The schedule of future debt service payments includes amounts anticipated to be paid based on excess cash flows.

-Note 6 - Risk Management
+Note 7 - Risk Management